1 9 7 7 – 1 9 7 8 (USA)

 It was a landmark TV mini-series that towered over the decade, with 130 million viewers – over half of the population of the USA – tuned in to the last episode.
 In Britain, around 19 million viewers also became hooked on what turned out to be a decent yarn despite its comically unlikely sets of African villages – with manicured lawns and dwellings straight out of an Ideal Hut exhibition.

 Two years after Roots made television history, the sequel Roots: The Next Generation picked up the story once again, this time in 1882 by which time Tom Harvey, great-grandson of Kunta Kinte, had established a marginal existence as a blacksmith in Henning, Tennessee.

 Relations between the races were strained, and old prejudices survived.
-Tom forbade his daughter’s marriage to a light-skinned Negro because he was “too white” and town patriarch Colonel Warner (Henry Fonda) disowned his own son Jim (Richard Thomas) when he dared to marry a black schoolteacher.
+Tom forbade his daughter’s marriage to a light-skinned black man because he was “too white”, and town patriarch Colonel Warner (Henry Fonda) disowned his own son Jim (Richard Thomas) when he dared to marry a black schoolteacher.

 Tom’s younger daughter, Cynthia (Bever-Leigh Banfield), married a hardworking young man named Will Palmer (Stan Shaw), who, despite the oppression, had risen to ownership of the local lumberyard.

 In time Will would succeed Tom as leader of the local black community as Ku Klux Klan terror swept the South.
 Will and Cynthia’s daughter, Bertha (Irene Cara), became the first descendant of Kunta Kinte to enter college.
 There, in 1912, she met ambitious young Simon Haley (Dorian Harewood), son of a sharecropper, whose education was being sponsored by a philanthropic white man.